Truncated Random Measures: Normalized truncation analysis

 \section{Normalized truncation analysis}

 In this section, we provide truncation error bounds for \emph{normalized CRMs} (NCRMs).
-Examples include the Dirichlet process~\citep{Ferguson:1973}, the normalized gamma process~\citep{Brix:1999,James:2002,Pitman:2003,Lijoi:2010}, and the normalized $\sigma$-stable process~\citep{Kingman:1975,Lijoi:2010}.
+Examples include the Dirichlet process~\citep{Ferguson:1973}, the normalized gamma process~\citep{Brix:1999,James:2002,Lijoi:2003,Pitman:2003,Lijoi:2007,Lijoi:2010}, and the normalized $\sigma$-stable process~\citep{Kingman:1975,Lijoi:2010}.
 Given a CRM $\Theta$ on $\Psi$, we define the corresponding NCRM $\Xi$ via $\Xi(S) \defined \Theta(S)/\Theta(\Psi)$ for each measurable subset $S\subseteq \Psi$.
 Likewise, given a truncated CRM $\Theta_K$, we define its normalization $\Xi_K$ via $\Xi_K(S) \defined \Theta_K(S)/\Theta_K(\Psi)$.
 Note that any simulation algorithm for $\Theta_K$ can be used for $\Xi_K$ by simply normalizing the result.
 This does not depend on the particular representation of the CRM, and thus applies equally to all the representations in \cref{sec:seqcrms}.

 The first step in the analysis of NCRM truncations is to define their approximation error in a manner similar to that of CRM truncations.
 Since $\Xi$ and $\Xi_K$ are both normalized, they are distributions on $\Psi$; thus, observations $X_{1:N}$ are generated \iid from $\Xi$, and $Z_{1:N}$ are generated $\iid$ from $\Xi_K$. $Y_{1:N}$ and $W_{1:N}$ have the same definition as for CRMs.
-As in the developments of \cref{sec:trunc}, the theoretical results of this section rely on a general upper bound, provided by \cref{lem:protobound-ncrm}. \cref{prop:protobound-ncrm-tightness} shows that the bound in \cref{lem:protobound-ncrm} is tight without further assumptions on the data likelihood $f$. \begin{nlem}[NCRM protobound] Let $\Theta\dist\distCRM(\nu)$, and let its truncation be $\Theta_K$.
+As in the developments of \cref{sec:trunc}, the theoretical results of this section rely on a general upper bound, provided by \cref{lem:protobound-ncrm}. \begin{nlem}[NCRM protobound] Let $\Theta\dist\distCRM(\nu)$, and let its truncation be $\Theta_K$.
 Let their normalizations be $\Xi$ and $\Xi_K$ respectively.
 If

 then